Lawrence1024/FBLAComputerGameSimulation/README.md

         * Each incorrect answer will cause the user to lose a heart
         * When all three hearts are lost, you lose a star, and the level restarts
       * The first trial of each level will determine how many stars you get for that level
+      * There are 3 outcomes avaliable upon completition of each level.
+You can either earn 1 star, 2 stars, or 3 stars for that level
       * Points will be determined by how fast you complete the level
         * Users can replay the level to score higher points
+        * As an advanced rule, player will lose points when they undo a move or reset the pieces' positions
    8. Question Database
       * The question bank is a .csv file
       * Question bank could be easily replaced with different .csv files to display different questions